elanrosen/MA-State-AP-Data-Analysis/README.md

 In addition, certain aspects of the analysis have instances of bias.
 While measures were taken for courses and scores to be weighted in an objective matter, the data is not definitive.
 In this project especially, difficulty existed in determing the value of courses and scores as too generalize them as all equal would be too great of a simplification to reach strong results, but to make the analysis to nuanced would introduce too much subjectivity on the part of myself.
 In this project, I attempt to strike a balance between these two issues.

+The grammar in this Readme may not be so good.
+This was quickly written up in a text editor.

 ### Background
 The reason this project was created was my current disfatistation with current high school ranking methodology.
 While current ranking methodology does a decent job at figuring out which schools are overall "good", they are inadequate at determing which schools are great.
 Current methodolgies only look at very simplified data points like AP participation and pass rates.
 AP participation can easily be increased through easy classes, district fee-waivers, and other methods.
 Pass rates are increadibly decieving due to the stark rigor differences in the AP course providings.
 A school could easily have an inflated pass rate due to easier AP course offerings ie AP Enviromental Science.
 In addition, many exams require a score of less than 60% correct to pass, which in my opinion and experience is far too low of a bar to be deemed a success.